Anthropology (2022 - 2024)

 A degree in anthropology is awarded with honors to selected anthropology majors who apply for admission to the program through the DUS during their junior year.
 Honors program candidates are expected to meet all the requirements for the program and to maintain an overall grade point average of 3.65 and an average of 3.65 in the major.
 Candidates for the honors program must complete a total of ten 4-point courses (40 points) in anthropology, including the two-semester research/thesis writing sequence, Honors Research I (ANTH-UA 950) and Honors Research II (ANTH-UA 951) taken in the senior year, plus at least one graduate course, typically taken in the junior or senior year.
 All of these courses count toward the major.

 In the spring semester of the junior year, students will secure a faculty supervisor for their honors thesis.
 (In January of the senior year, the student will choose a second faculty reader in consultation with the thesis supervisor).
-In the fall semester of the senior year, all thesis writers from across departmental subdisciplines enroll in Honors Research I (ANTH-UA 950), a seminar course in which research methods are taught and individualized to fit each student's topic—e.g., assembling a bibliography; constructing hypotheses; using secondary, primary, and occasionally original sources to generate data; and analyzing data.
-In the spring semester, all thesis writers enroll in Honors Research II (ANTH-UA 951), a seminar course in which students share their developing theses with the group.
+In the fall semester of the senior year, all thesis writers from across departmental subdisciplines enroll in Honors Research I (ANTH-UA 950), a 2-point seminar course in which research methods are taught and individualized to fit each student's topic—e.g., assembling a bibliography; constructing hypotheses; using secondary, primary, and occasionally original sources to generate data; and analyzing data.
+In the spring semester, all thesis writers enroll in Honors Research II (ANTH-UA 951), a 2-point seminar course in which students share their developing theses with the group.
+Students should also enroll in a 2-point independent study with their thesis adviser.
 Honors candidates are strongly encouraged to formally present posters/papers at the Dean's Undergraduate Research Conference and within the department.
 Feedback will be offered at different stages by both faculty and student peers in the seminar.
 In both semesters, it is the responsibility of the thesis writer to consult with his or her departmental faculty mentor who is supervising the honors project and who will serve as the primary thesis reader.

-It is imperative that students meet on a regular basis with their faculty advisor throughout the semester in which they are doing the independent study.
-Upon completion of the independent study, the faculty advisor must present written proof that the student has completed all course work for the study to the DUS, along with the student's final grade.
+It is imperative that students meet on a regular basis with their faculty adviser throughout the semester in which they are doing the independent study.
+Upon completion of the independent study, the faculty adviser must present written proof that the student has completed all course work for the study to the DUS, along with the student's final grade.

 Only anthropology majors who have the permission of the director of undergraduate studies may register for the internship courses ANTH-UA 980 or 981 (2 or 4 points per term).
 Internship credits cannot be applied toward the major.
 Internships are opportunities for students to gain practical work experience relevant to anthropology and are sponsored by selected institutions, agencies, and research laboratories.
 Internships are negotiated between the student, the internship sponsor, and a faculty member in anthropology who will supervise the internship.
 The expected time commitment for internships is 8 hours per week for 4 credits.